KimLHill/Kimberley_Hill_MSP2/README.md

 * I used this [post](https://medium.com/free-code-camp/how-to-change-javascript-google-map-marker-color-8a72131d1207) to get the details of the different colour map marker urls.
 * I used code from the [EmailJS documentation](https://www.emailjs.com/docs/sdk/send/) to add the necessary scripts, add my serviceID and templateID for my email functionality.
 * I used [EmailJS email templates](https://dashboard.emailjs.com/admin/templates) to create the template for both emailing the submitted form to my email and for the auto-reply email sent to the user upon successful submission.
+* I used this [post](https://www.geeksforgeeks.org/how-to-change-hamburger-toggler-color-in-bootstrap/) for the code for changing the navbar toggler.
+* I used this [post](https://dev.to/beumsk/google-maps-show-multiple-markers-and-add-your-event-on-click-226i) for the code to make my map zoom responsive for different screen sizes.

 ### **Acknowledgements**
 * Code Institute mentor Seun Owonikoko whose feedback throughout the project influenced my website design, content and features.